Don’t lose sight! Trust your eyes to the best. Dr. Krishnan is Corpus Christi’s only Fellowship Trained Glaucoma specialist.

 Diagnosis, Screening And Tests For Glaucoma

 During routine eye exams, a tonometer is used to measure your intraocular pressure, or IOP.
 Your eye typically is numbed with eye drops, and a small probe gently rests against your eye’s surface.
-Other tonometers send a puff of air onto your eye’s surface.

 An abnormally high IOP reading indicates a problem with the amount of fluid (aqueous humor) in the eye.
 Either the eye is producing too much fluid, or it’s not draining properly.